-I tweak almost every single recipe that I touch, but this particular recipe is one that is perfect as is!
-It literally could not be improved on and I have been enjoying this exact Old Fashioned Caramel recipe since I was a little girl.
+I usually end up tweaking almost every single recipe that I touch, but this particular recipe is one that is perfect as is!
+It literally could not be improved on, and I have been enjoying this exact Old Fashioned Caramel candy recipe since I was a little girl.

-Yep, it’s super fattening…three kinds of sugar, butter, and vanilla…it’s so worth the calories though!
+Yep, it’s super fattening…three kinds of sugar, butter, and vanilla…but it is so worth the calories though!
 I put the first three ingredients in a large thick bottomed pot, you can get the one I use here, and melt them together and stir on low heat.

 Mix well, then add the Sweetened Condensed Milk.